Haribo7891/lowbar/README.md

 # Lowbar

-My TDD reimplementation of some of the Functions from the popular and useful [Underscore library](http://underscorejs.org/).
+My TDD reimplementation of some of the Functions from the popular and useful [Underscore.js library](http://underscorejs.org/).
 ___

 ## Setup